 Seco was on TV, he drank water from the river for journalists demonstrating the freshness of the water.

-“If small hydroelectric power plants will be built with loose drinking water.
-Small hydroelectric power plants with two turbines should be 7 km long, water will become non drinkable, actually, there will be no water in the river.
-I have 5 grandchildren, the oldest is 8 years old, the youngest 2 years and two months.
-And I think about their future, I fight developers for them. ”
+“If small hydroelectric power plants are built, we will loose drinking water.
+Small hydroelectric power plants with two turbines should be 7 km long, but water will become non drinkable, actually, there will be no water in the river.
+I have 5 grandchildren; the oldest is 8 years old; the youngest 2 years and two months, and I think about their future, I fight developers for them. ”

 Meliha (53) stands in front of the Kruscica River.

-Meliha was on the bridge on August 24, 2017 when riot police forcefully kicked, causing her to faint.
-Her son was there too, badly beaten while in the process of protecting his mother.
+Meliha was on the bridge on August 24, 2017 when riot police forcefully kicked her, causing her to faint.
+Her son was there too.
+He was badly beaten while in the process of protecting his mother.

-“I will not give up the river; this is my treasure, as well as my children and grandchildren.
+“I will not give up the river; this is my treasure as well as my children and grandchildren.
 Without the river, our soul will die, as well as the forest, meadow, and all the living.
-I spent a few hours in the hospital, waiting in front of the hospital, when I was leaving.
+I spent a few hours in the hospital, waiting in front of the hospital for my son after leaving.
 When I saw my son breathing, I was sent back to the hospital."

-“Forty women demanded to release my son in front of the police station, and they did.
-I, after the hospital, returned to the bridge and I have been here since.
-I will not give up, I am not afraid of shelves.
+“Forty women demanded to release my son in front of the police station, and he was.
+I, after the hospital, returned to the bridge, and I have been here since.
+I will not give up.
+I am not afraid of shelves.
 If it is necessary to do it again, I will defend the river with my body and soul.”

 Siska (Shishka) (62) stands next to the small bridge where the residents stayed on the bridge.

-“I will not be destroyed by our beautiful river for small hydroelectric powerplants.
+“I will not have our beautiful river destroyed for small hydroelectric powerplants.
 The river is, among other things, drinking water; the river is here for our future generations.
 This is why I am here blocking developers.”